krateng/maloja/README.md

 Auth Token | Any of your API keys

 It is recommended to define a different API key for every scrobbler you use in `clients/authenticated_machines.tsv` in your Maloja folder.

+### Manual

+If you can't automatically scrobble your music, you can always do it manually on the `/manual` page of your Maloja server.